gokulJuspay/Trip-Planner/README.md

 ### Configuration

-1. Create a `.env` file in the root of the project.
+1. Create a `.env` file in the root of the project by copying the `.env.example` file:
+    ```bash
+    cp .env.example .env
+    ```
-2. Add your AI provider's API key to the `.env` file.
+2. Add your AI provider's API key and your Brave Search API key to the `.env` file.
 For example:
     ```
     OPENAI_API_KEY="sk-your-openai-key"
+    BRAVE_API_KEY="your-brave-api-key"
     ```

 ### Usage